 - Avoid the common mistake of just cutting costs and then increasing prices.

-- When implementing break-even plan, ensure that customer service becomes a higher priority in order to maintain customer satisfaction.
+- When implementing a break-even plan, ensure that customer service becomes a higher priority in order to maintain customer satisfaction.

 A well-considered break-even plan requires some investment of time, thought, and financial facts, but yields a very high return when a shortfall in cash occurs.
-Not only can such a plan save a company from financial crisis/ruin and help lower its break-even point, but also can lead to more stability and the opportunity for you to raise prices.
+Not only can such a plan to save a company from financial crisis/ruin and help lower its break-even point, but also can lead to more stability and the opportunity for you to raise prices.
 Do you have a break-even plan in your business?
 Do you think it would help you?